-Of course a pilgrimage usually includes fun, learning, shopping, and good food.
+Of course a pilgrimage usually includes fun, learning, shopping, and good food, like other tours.
 But it is not primarily a vacation.
 The ultimate goal is not recreation, but re-creation.
-It is a journey of devotion, undertaken by the prompting of the Holy Spirit.
+It is a journey of devotion, undertaken by the prompting and in the power of the Holy Spirit.
 The purpose? – to worship God, do penance, and be transformed.

 But I felt an inner tug that I thought just might be the Holy Spirit.
 I had been struggling with a holier-than-thou attitude that I just could not overcome.
 I had been pleading with God to help me.
 Maybe, I thought, this pilgrimage is his answer to my prayer.
 So I spoke to my professors.
 They gladly rescheduled my exams.
 I began cobbling money together.
 Soon there was enough.
 I decided to go and make the trip a penitential pilgrimage, seeking the grace to change.

 But the most important thing was a gift of special grace which I received when I least expected it.
 Very early one morning, before St. Peter’s was filled with tourists, I spent some quiet moments roaming through the crypt.
 I felt moved to kneel down to pray at one of the tombs and there received a touch of God that I will never forget.
-The tomb was that of the now Blessed John XXIII, who had a remarkable gift of humility and a unique ability to make people feel loved, affirmed, and appreciated.
+The tomb was that of the now Saint John XXIII, who had a remarkable gift of humility and a unique power to make people feel loved, affirmed, and appreciated.
 These gifts were exactly what I had lacked and had been praying for.
 Some measure of this spirit was shared with me that day and I was changed.
 The following year was among the happiest of my life.

-I’ve since led nearly 800 people on pilgrimage to Rome and the Holy Land.
+I’ve since led over 1000 people on pilgrimage to Rome and the Holy Land.
 I’ve seen countless miracles, even physical healing.
 As pilgrimage leader, I am responsible for a million practical details.
 As you might imagine, this is quite a distraction!
 Nevertheless, there is always a special moment when God touches me in a very deep and new way and I go from pilgrimage director to pilgrim.